jonnew/Oat/README.md

   trigger is sent to.
 - __`strobe_pin`__=`+int` Hardware pin number on Point-grey camera that a gate signal for the camera shutter is copied  to.
+- __`enforce_fps`__=`bool`If true, ensures that frames are produced at the `fps` setting by retransmitting frames if the requested period is exceeded.
+This is sometimes needed in the case of an external trigger because PG cameras sometimes just ignore them.
+I have opened a support ticket on this, but PG has no solution yet.

 __TYPE = `file`__